ast-grep/ast-grep.github.io/website/guide/rule-config.md

 - "./integration_tests/test.py"
 ```

-Similarly, you can use `ignores` to ignore applying a rule to a certain files. `ignores` supports a list of glob patterns:
+Similarly, you can use `ignores` to ignore applying a rule to certain files. `ignores` supports a list of glob patterns:

 ```yaml
 ignores: